 Desktop environments can be installed with a single command and can be selected at the login screen (image below).
 All desktop environments have access to your home folder and files, so they can share data.
-They are basically the top, graphical layer of Ubuntu, each with it’s own individual settings.
+They are basically the top, graphical layer of Pop!_OS, each with it’s own individual settings.

 sudo dpkg-reconfigure lightdm